Table of Contents

 The lymph from the tunica vaginalis drains via superficial lymphatics while lymph from the testicular body and epididymis drains via deep lymphatics.
 The superficial and deep lymphatics run superiorly within the spermatic cord, anterior to the psoas muscle to the lateral and preaortic lymph glands.

-Lymphatic drainage from the ductus deferens ends in the external iliac lymph nodes while the lymph from the seminal vesicles drain to the hypogastric and the external iliac nodes.
+Lymphatic drainage from the ductus deferens ends in the external iliac lymph nodes while the lymph from the seminal vesicles drains to the hypogastric and the external iliac nodes.